-Should a student enrolled in the MATS, MAMP, MAYM, or MDiv degree program at Austin Seminary decide to withdraw from the Seminary, the student shall notify the president in writing (not in an email) indicating the reason for withdrawal and providing an effective date.
+Should a student enrolled in the MATS, MAMP, MAYM, or MDiv degree program at Austin Seminary decide to withdraw from the Seminary, the student shall 1) make an appointment with the Academic Dean, and 2) notify the president in writing (not in an email) indicating the reason for withdrawal and providing an effective date.
 The president will report this information to the faculty at its next regularly scheduled meeting.
 The student's academic record will reflect the date of withdrawal.
 If the withdrawal occurs prior to the end of an academic term in which the student is registered for course work, the grade of W (withdrew) may be posted for the unfinished courses of that particular term.